 So why is it called a tapestry?

-Unfortunately, that’s a great question with no real answer.
+Unfortunately, that is a great question with no real answer.

 My guess?
-It’s because it is a textile with imagery that was used to tell a story back in a time when fabric was a great way to do it.
+It is because it is a textile with imagery that was used to tell a story back in a time when fabric was a great way to do it.
 It’s creation was for the same reason as many other tapestries (real ones) of the same era – to have a physical representation of a story and be able to transport it easily.
 For this reason, I can understand why they share a name.

-If you’re interested in weaving with embroidery then make sure to check my embroidery stitches for weaving post!
+If you are interested in weaving with embroidery then make sure to check my embroidery stitches for weaving post!

 As mentioned above, a lot of tapestry weavers weave on upright looms – also called high warp looms.
 They are called high warp not because of their high tension, but because their warp is vertical to the floor.
 That being said, you can weave tapestry on any loom that allows you to have high warp tension.
 The higher the tension, the easier it is for the weft to flow over the warp and compress.

 Rigid heddle looms are better for balanced and pattern-woven fabrics.
 If you are looking for a low warp loom to weave tapestry on then countermarche and counterbalance looms tend to be best.
-Jack-style looms can still work, but the smaller portable looms are probably best for balanced weaving.
+Jack-style looms can still work (in fact I weave tapestry on my low warp loom), just leave the smaller portable low warp looms for balanced weaving.

 So what do I weave it on?

 I know, I know.
 I just said that jack looms do not usually make the best tapestry looms.
 Well, that is true, but the Harrisville does a decent job and sometimes you work with what you have!
 If you are looking for something portable then there are a lot of other great frame loom options that you can use as well!